johabu/AMUNCA/README.md

 README for AMUNCA
 ==================
 AMUNCA ("AMUNCA Multi User Network Calendar Application") is an attempt to create an easy to use calendar administration application.
-By access through the web browser it is platform independent.
+By access through the web browser its users are not bound to specific platforms.
  Another feature of AMUNCA are multi-user calendars which allow users to harmonize their arrangements easily.
 Dependencies
 -------------
 A webserver capable of PHP and MySQL.
 It is highly recommended to use SSL with this application!
 Otherwise, passwords could be easily sniffed out!

+AMUNCA uses jQuery UI to create a well-styled and easy to use user interface.

 Platforms
 ----------